pivotal-mea-pa/qnb-workshop/pasw-workshop/labs/push-microservice.en.md

      #0   running   2000-01-01 01:01:01 PM   231.0%   498.1M of 1G   161.9M of 1G (10)
      ```

-Congratuations!
+1. Validate that the microservice is running.
+The microservice URL is the URL output in the previous step plus the suffix of `/api/values/5`.
+For example, the above output had the URL as `my-app-host-name.domain.com` and the associated microservice URL would be `https://my-app-host-name.domain.com/api/values/5`.
+Open this URL in your browser to see the microservice in action.

+Congratulations!
 You've pushed your first app!
-To confirm, open a browser and navigate to the the URL provided in the previous step and add `/api/values/5` on the end.
-In example, the above output had the URL as `my-app-host-name.domain.com`.
-You could open a browser and go to `https://my-app-host-name.domain.com/api/values/5` to see the app in action.